 programming approach and refines a given initial solution.
 The solver

 integrator package supports the individual or combined use of the core

 solver packages, but both of the core packages can also be used in

 background notes and useful modeling tips.
 It also discusses a number

 of test problems and several nontrivial application examples.
 The

 guide can be accessed directly through Mathematica's online help system.

 About the Developers

-János D. Pintér (PhD, DSc) is a researcher and software developer working mostly in the area of nonlinear optimization.
-He received the 2000 INFORMS Computing Society Prize for Research Excellence for the book Global Optimization in Action, and he has also authored and edited other books and numerous articles related to this field.
-Dr. Pintér serves on the editorial board of the Journal of Global Optimization and of several professional journals, and currently is Global Optimization Vice Chair of the INFORMS Optimization Society.
-He is the developer of LGO and of MathOptimizer, a native Mathematica application package for global and local optimization.
+János D. Pintér, PhD, DSc, is a researcher and software developer working mostly in the area of nonlinear optimization.
+He received the 2000 INFORMS Computing Society Prize for his book Global Optimization in Action.
+He has authored and edited several other books and about 200 other publications related to systems modeling and optimization.
+Dr. Pintér has served on the editorial board of the Journal of Global Optimization since its 1991 founding, and of the book series SpringerBriefs in Optimization.
+He is the principal developer of a range of optimization software packages.
+His website www.pinterconsulting.com provides additional professional information.

 Frank J. Kampas (PhD, MBA) has extensive experience related to programming, model development, and optimization in Mathematica and other languages.
 He has used Mathematica in the solar energy, aerospace, and supply chain management industries and is the developer of MathOptimizer Professional, a link between Mathematica and LGO, as well as co-developer of the most recent version of MathOptimizer.